Periodontics & Gum Health in Etobicoke

 At Royal York Dental, we offer treatment options for gum disease in Etobicoke, to help keep your gums and mouth healthy.

-Gum disease is the leading cause of tooth loss in Canadian adults.
+Gum (periodontal) disease is a leading cause of tooth loss in Canadian adults.
 However, most cases of gum disease are actually preventable.
-Gum disease, also known as periodontal disease, results from a bacterial infection in your gums.
+Gum disease results from a bacterial infection in your gums.
 It affects the gum tissue surrounding your teeth.

-While gum disease might not show any symptoms in early stages, there might be other symptoms including:
+While gum disease might not show any symptoms in early stages, symptoms may appear as the condition progresses including: